 - Employees have the option to see how much paid time off is remaining in their bank.

 - The employees can also see if their paid time off requests are denied or approved.

-Now, doesn’t this sound a whole lot easier than doing it manually?
-If your answer is yes then I highly recommend that you sign up for your 30 day free trial and start saving your company money, time and give yourself the peace of mind that you well deserve.
+Now, doesn't this sound a whole lot easier than doing it manually?
+If your answer is yes, I highly recommend that you sign up for your 30-day free trial and start saving your company money, time and giving yourself the peace of mind that you well deserve.

 Improve Paid Time Off Tracking